sbanik2/ClusterOpt/README.md

 <p align="justify"> Implementation of Basin Hopping Global Optimization method for optimization of Atomic nanoclusters. </p>

-The following paper describes the details of the CGCNN framework:

 ## Table of Contents
 - [Introduction](#Introduction)